Skip to product information

 RARE YUE CELADON CHICKEN-HEAD EWER, JIN-SOUTHERN DYNASTY

-Chicken-head celadon is among the most distinct and emblematic piece from the dynamic yet innovative era spanning from the Han (206 BC - AD 220) to the Tang (618-907) dynasties.
-Their production commenced during the Jin dynasty (265-420) in the southern Yue kilns of Zhejiang province.
-The design was quickly spread to other southern factories and eventually embraced by northern celadon kilns.
+Chicken-head celadon vessels are among the most distinctive and emblematic ceramic forms produced during the dynamic period spanning from the Han dynasty (206 BC–AD 220) through the Tang dynasty (618–907).
+Their production began during the Jin dynasty (265–420), primarily at the southern Yue kilns in present-day Zhejiang province.
+The form subsequently spread to other southern kilns and was later adopted by northern celadon workshops.

 Period : Jin-Southern Dynasty (266 - 589 AD)